fredrikspannar/scnodejs/README.md

 ```
 GET /link/[ID]

-    Where [ID] is a 8-char string with the shortened link from creation of a link
+    Where [ID] is a 8-char string with the shortened link from creation of a link.
+    Example: /link/5b568a58

     Returns statuscode 302 with the full URL